UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson03/assignment.rst

 #.
 Create some functional and unit tests for the model.
 #.
 Develop functionality to deliver the requirements listed above.
 #.
 Develop tests, and show some tests passing.
 Show other tests failing.
+#.
+Ensure you application will create an empty database if one doesn't exist when the app is first run.

 Other requirements:
 -------------------